faizanhuda12/Nike-LLM-Case-Study/README.md

 I'm a Senior Machine Learning, MLOps, AI, LLM & Cloud Engineer, and I'm proud to have designed, developed, and implemented this comprehensive enterprise LLMOps system.
 This project represents some of my best work in machine learning operations, showcasing advanced fine-tuning techniques, production-ready architecture, and measurable business impact.

 I've built this system from the ground up, applying my expertise in transformer architectures, parameter-efficient fine-tuning (QLoRA), and end-to-end MLOps practices.
-The results speak for themselves—achieving a 93% improvement in decision accuracy and a 79% reduction in policy violations demonstrates the power of well-executed machine learning engineering.
+The results speak for themselves: achieving a 93% improvement in decision accuracy and a 79% reduction in policy violations demonstrates the power of well-executed machine learning engineering.

 **My Key Expertise Areas:**
 - Machine Learning Engineering: Advanced model fine-tuning, optimization, and evaluation